cea-trust-platform/.github/profile/README.md

 ## **1. TRUST code**

 <font size="8">

-**TRUST** is a thermal-hydraulic software package for CFD simulations.
-It was originally designed for incompressible and Low Mach Number flows, but an increasing effort is made towards simulating real compressible multiphasic flows.
+**TRUST** is a thermalhydraulic software package for CFD simulations.
+It was originally designed for incompressible single-phase and Low Mach Number flows, but an increasing effort is made towards simulating real compressible multi-phase flows.

 This software is OpenSource (BSD license).